 Prize at Nottingham Young Musician 2015, and he won the Carlton MVC Music Makers

 Award 2016.
 He is winner of The Dame Ruth Railton Chamber Music Prize and the John

 McAslan Senior Violin Prize at The Royal Academy.

 Braimah has appeared on various television programmes playing music with his siblings,

 including ITV’s Born to Shine, Britain’s Got Talent, Al Jazeera TV, BBC World Service,

 Channel 4, the BBC4 documentary, Young, Gifted and Classical, Classroom Heroes on

-BBC2, and The One Show.
-He was recently interviewed on BBC Radio 4 and in Music
+BBC2, The One Show and The BAFTAs.
+He was interviewed on BBC Radio 4 and in

-Teacher Magazine.
-He has had Masterclass tuition from Lorraine McAslan and Tasmin
+Music Teacher Magazine.
+He has had Masterclass tuition from Lorraine McAslan and

 Braimah played violin with the band, Clean Bandit, and has appeared with them